 All parents dream of seeing their kids grow up and totally change the world.
 We imagine becoming future First Moms, hearing our name in a Nobel Prize speech, or walking the red carpet arm-in-arm with our future Oscar winner.

-The world would be a much brighter place if everyone valued compassion above being “right.”
-If we want to change the way people behave on a grand scale, though, we have to change how we react to our kids on a personal level.
+The world would be so much brighter if we switched things up and started valuing compassion above being right.
+If someone could say “I made a mistake” without worrying about being made to feel like a fool.
+If we want to change the way people behave on that grand a scale, though, we have to change how we react to our kids on a personal level.

 Here’s the good news- you don’t have to spend money to teach your kids about compassion.
 Remember, being kind has nothing to do with opening your wallet and everything to do with opening your heart.
 Maybe start a family dinner tradition where everyone talks about something kind that they either did or witnessed that day.
 If you need some help getting inspired, try reading these great books that teach kids about kindness.

 While you’re at it, encourage your kids to be the NICE kid at school.
 Share this quote below with them to remind them that being kind towards others is more important than having the “right” clothes or even the best grades.

 4. Talk to each other, not at each other

 We adults spend a whole lot of time talking at each other instead of to each other.
 We do it to strangers on social media, to each other at the dinner table, and to our kids every day.
 When we’re not actively talking at each other, we’re tuning out and thinking about what we’re going to say when the other person is done talking.

 If we can’t learn to truly listen to each other, we can’t change the world.
 If we all work together to fix this on a personal level, we’ll raise a generation that actually knows how to truly engage with each other.